urbit/urbit.org/content/apprenticeships.md

 Mentors and apprentices work together by having weekly pairing sessions and maintaining an open line of communication over Urbit.
-It's expected that mentors put at least three hours per week into supporting their apprentice.
+It's expected that mentors put at least two hours per week into supporting their apprentice.

 When a mentor has signed off on the apprentice's work, the mentor will notify the Urbit Foundation of completion and the apprentice will invoice the UF for